mevers/allhomes/README.md

 - **Reliability**: GraphQL allows for more consistent data retrieval, reducing the risk of breakage from website layout changes.
 However, this reliability depends on the SHA256 hash for persisted queries not changing; if the server-side hash changes, requests will fail.
 - **Efficiency**: Paginated data is fetched directly, avoiding the need to scrape multiple HTML pages.

-For technical details on the GraphQL implementation, refer to the internal documentation (`allhomes_graphql_scraping_brief.md`).
+For technical details on the GraphQL implementation, refer to the [data extraction brief](https://github.com/mevers/allhomes/blob/main/allhomes_data_extraction_brief.md).

 ## Datasets